 Can you believe this fraudulent cow claimed for whiplash and got £5700 !
 Not only was it a side to side scratch (bump would be altogether too strong a word for it....) but you can see the car has hardly any damage on it whatsoever.
 In fact the other car had no damage at all, just paint on the side of the bumper !
 Let`s be honest, she stole that money.
 And it`s scroungers like this Bint who put up our insurance premiums even when we`ve got yet another year of NCB.....
 (Link)

 These pictures banning trucks from using engine braking in residential areas were taken in New Zealand.
 Over there they actually value peoples` quality of life.
 People don`t like noise, it`s officially one of the biggest causes of stress.
 In NZ they try and reduce it, as the above pictures prove.
 They extend that to clamping down on noisy cars and motorbikes, which I detest with a passion.
-Those little gits on their bleedin` noisy scooters shattering the peace, I`ll bet you all hate them nearly as much as me.
+Those little gits on their bleedin` noisy scooters shattering the peace, I`ll bet you all hate them nearly as much as me, particularly when they wake you (or your sleeping child) up.
 You know what it`s like, you`re out unwinding in the idyllic sylvan countryside surrounded by blessed beautiful peace, and then some ignorant tosser rides by with his deafening exhaust audible from a mile away.
 I admit it, for a second or two, I could quite happily throttle him.....… I despise these selfish morons so much I would pay out of my own pocket to have them prosecuted (and I`m no bike hating zealot, I had bikes for years).

 So how many noisy motorbikes do you think S Yorkshire police prosecuted in 2009 ?
 I found out using the freedom of information act.